 Finding Your Seat, is a program designed especially for new members and trial members of the Center.
-We meet at 7 p.m. on the first Monday of the month in the living room of the Zen Center.
+We meet at 7 p.m. on the first Monday of the month, currently via Zoom.

 If you have become a trial member, we will automatically send you email notices of upcoming sessions, so please check for announcements.

 We hope the program will help newcomers acclimate themselves to practice so that they can become more easily involved in Zen Center activities.
 The monthly meetings are an informal opportunity for new and trial members to ask questions about the practice and procedures of Zen.
 For example:

 - What is the importance of ceremonies?

 - How and why do we do prostrations?

 - How does one become a student of Roshi?